rosco-m68k/cpm68k/README.md

 ### Getting started
+You will need to install dos2unix and cpmtools using brew or apt.

+Add the cpm disk defintions used to /etc/cpmtools/diskdefs.txt, e.g.:

+sudo cat 68k-diskdefs.txt >> /etc/cpmtools/diskdefs.txt

 Type 'make' in the top level directory, this will use the makefile in lower directories to build:

 bios - the bios - this will build the bios.sr.bin file which is a modification of David Wildie's bios that assume the rosco support code is loaded and maps the cpm bios calls to the correct TRAP 13, 14, 15 calls.